- Dates: September 18−21, 2021

 The Allen D. Leman Swine Conference is an annual educational event for the global swine industry.
 It is internationally acclaimed for bringing science-driven solutions to the complex challenges facing the industry.
-Each year hundreds of participants from over 20 countries attend the Leman Swine Conference held in Saint Paul, Minnesota.
+Each year hundreds of participants from over 20 countries, including swine veterinarians and other professionals working in swine production and animal health management, attend the Leman Swine Conference.

 Allen D. Leman

 In 1974 Dr. Allen D. Leman, a new University of Minnesota Extension veterinarian, and Dr. Jim Hanson, director of the College of Veterinary Medicine’s continuing education program, initiated this conference to present new information and discuss issues important to the swine industry.
 Al understood how a university could influence practitioners and empower them to be leaders for the swine industry.

 This conference for Minnesota practitioners began in a small lecture hall on the Saint Paul Campus and has evolved into the multisession, international meeting it is today.

 Throughout his career, Al worked to define the link between swine disease and swine production.
 His unwavering dedication to the education of practicing veterinarians was manifested, at least in part, through his leadership of this conference.